RakhithJK/spyder-ide-spyder-wiki/Dev:-Github-Workflow.md

 **UNDER WORK**

 `git checkout master`

 `git pull upstream master`

 `git push origin master`

 `git checkout your_branch`

 `git rebase master`

+# Install a graphical merge tool, like meld and then

+`git mergetool`

 Fix any conflicts (if any) and afterwards
 `git rebase --continue`